High Cholesterol in Children

 • Reaching and staying at a healthy weight

-Children with very high cholesterol and those who are at risk for heart disease may be given cholesterol-lowering medicine, such as statins.
+Children with very high cholesterol and those who are at risk for heart disease may be given cholesterol lowering medicine, such as statins.

 Prevention

-The risk of this problem may be lowered by:
+The risk of high cholesterol in children may be lowered by:

 • Eating a diet that is rich in fruits, veggies, and whole grains